Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 3/5
+### Misinformed Clues: 4/5
-**Good - Meets requirements**
+**Very Good - Exceeds expectations**

-Both misinformed clues could apply to multiple choices, generating productive ambiguity.
-One focuses on family struggles and financial difficulties, the other on high school life, which could apply to multiple series.
+Both samples are vague enough to apply to multiple choices, touching on common themes like high school or crime, creating productive ambiguity.
+They are loosely related to the genre, which helps.

 ✅ Strengths:
 - Attempt to create ambiguity